 Why you need replacement BM1397 chips

 As you may know, the chip will generate a lot of heat during its operation.
 With long-term and uninterrupted operations, the temperature will increase.
 Excessive temperature will quickly lead to chip failure or damage.
-This is why Bitmain opted for tin between heat sinks and chips in the Antminer 17 series.
-However, this has brought its new set of drawbacks that weigh heavily in the balance.
+This is why Bitmain opted for tin between heatsinks and chips in the Antminer 17 series.
+However, this has brought a new set of drawbacks that weigh heavily on balance.
 In particular, the temperature differential of your cooling and the chip causes crumbling in the tin, which will create the formation of small balls of tin that will get lodged in the legs of your chips to turn into shorts and potentially do permanent damage.

 When people order spare parts, they may not correctly distinguish the corresponding ASIC chip models, and the inventory of some models is already minimal.
-You may have noticed that a sticker on the back of each of your hashboards will tell you which BM1397 chip model is being used.
-Indeed, several models have been designed, and it can be somewhat confusing.
-However, the market can be out of stock for a given model at any time.
+You may have noticed that a sticker on the back of your hashboards will tell you which BM1397 chip model is being used.
+Indeed, several models have been designed, which can be somewhat confusing.
+However, the market can be out of stock for a given model at anytime.
 Therefore, sometimes we have to use other ASIC revisions instead of the one currently used on the hashboard you are looking to fix.
 Here is a comparison made by the D-Central team to help you better understand which chips can meet your repair needs.